apache/storm/docs/storm-kafka-client.md

 By default the "topic", "partition", "offset", "key", and "value" will be emitted to the "default" stream.
 If you want to output entries to different streams based on the topic, storm provides `ByTopicRecordTranslator`.
 See below for more examples on how to use these.

-`setProp` can be used to set kafka properties that do not have a convenience method.
+`setProp` and `setProps` can be used to set KafkaConsumer properties.
+The list of these properties can be found in the KafkaConsumer configuration documentation on the [Kafka website](http://kafka.apache.org/documentation.html#consumerconfigs).

-`setGroupId` lets you set the id of the kafka consumer group property "group.id'

-`setSSLKeystore` and `setSSLTruststore` allow you to configure SSL authentication.

 ### Usage Examples